priini/excel-practice-projects/README.md

 # Excel Practice Projects

 Welcome to the **Excel Practice Projects** repository!
-This collection is designed to help you practice and improve your Excel skills through hands-on projects.
+This collection is designed to practice and improve Excel skills through hands-on projects.

 ## 📂 Project Overview